Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 Dev Loop

-During local development, forj dev normally runs the generated build watcher for you, so saving the relevant configuration or source changes will flow through forj build.
+When this App is listed in dev.apps, its build lifecycle normally runs forj build for you, so saving relevant configuration or source changes flows through the complete build.

 Use focused generation only when you intentionally want to refresh one generated surface without running the full build: